ghazlewood/solaxcloud/README.md

 # SolaxCloud integration for Home Assistant.

-Solax Clound integration based on the (now publicly accssible) SolaxCloud API.
+Solax Cloud integration based on the (now publicly accssible) SolaxCloud API.
-This component is basically a rewrite of [thomascys/solaxcloud](https://github.com/thomascys/solaxcloud).
+This component is basically a rewrite of [thomascys/solaxcloud](https://github.com/thomascys/solaxcloud) which used the old system.
 You need:

 - The API Key which is accessible in the Service menu of your SolaxCloud.
-- The Inverter Serial Number (SN) is the 10 character Registration No. of the specific inverter (see the Inverters menu in SolaxCloud)
+- The Inverter Serial Number (SN) is the 10 character Registration No. of the specific inverter (see the Inverter's menu in SolaxCloud)

 ## Installation

-- Place this directory in `/config/cusotm_components`.
-If `cusotm_components`
+- Place this directory in `/config/custom_components`.
+If `custom_components`
   does not exist, you have to create it.
 - Add the sensor to your configuration.yaml:
 ```yaml